Vishal-V/100-Days-of-ML-Code/README.md

 ### Day 33 (11-10-18) Edge detection and convolutions
 - Started Week 1 of Andrew NG's course on Convolutional Neural Networks
 - Learnt more about Tensorflow from Jordi Torres' Deep Learning book

+### Day 34 (12-10-18) Building a Convolutional layer and Pooling
+- Completed Week 1 of Convolutional Neural Networks
+- Learnt about pooling(POOL) and fully connected(FC)